 But, don’t forget to take the math out of the book!
 Play with the stories.
 Act them out and innovate.
 Ask the what-if questions.
 Create your own version.
 This is where mathematical thinking gets creative.

 We have collected many lists and activity ideas related to some of the best children’s books we know of, all infused with math concepts.
 We’ve outlined links below, organized under the early math topics of our website.
-Use books to bring math to life today!
+Use math books for kids to show them how to bring math to life!

 Where’s the Math?
 Books, Games, and Routines to Spark Children’s Thinking